mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 When the content has been refined and approved in draft format:

-* The Technical Writer creates a branch off the relevant documentation release branch
+* The Product Manager/Technical Writer creates a branch off the relevant documentation release branch
 * The documentation is updated with the approved content in that branch
  * If there are multiple pages to update for a specific feature/change try keep them all in the same branch for ease of management
 * The PR is submitted and relevant reviewers added, including an editor, for final review